North Korea fires artillery shells near border with S. Korea

 It’s the second time North Korea has fired shells into the buffer zones since last Friday, when it shot hundreds of shells there in its most significant direct violation of the 2018 agreement.

 South Korea’s military said North Korea must halt provocations that undermine peace and stability on the Korean Peninsula.
-It added that it is boosting its readiness and is closely monitoring North Korean moves in coordination with the United States.
+It added that it is boosting its military readiness and, in coordination with the United States, is closely monitoring North Korea’s moves.

-In recent weeks, North Korea has conducted a spate of missile and artillery launches in what some experts say is an attempt to expand its weapons arsenal and boost its leverage in future negotiations with its rivals.

-Last Friday, North Korea test-launched a short-range ballistic missile off its east coast along with the artillery launches.
-The missile launch was North Korea’s 15th since it resumed testing activities on Sept.
-25.
+The North’s artillery tests draw less outside attention than its missile launches.
+But its forward-deployed long-range artillery guns pose a serious security threat to South Korea’s populous metropolitan region, which is about 40 to 50 kilometers (25 to 30 miles) from the border with North Korea.

-North Korea said last week that its recent missile tests were simulations of nuclear strikes on South Korean and U.S. targets in response to their “dangerous” military exercises involving a U.S. aircraft carrier.
+In recent weeks, North Korea has conducted a spate of weapons tests in what it calls simulations of nuclear strikes on South Korean and U.S. targets in response to their “dangerous military drills” involving a U.S. aircraft carrier.
+North Korea views regular military exercises between Washington and Seoul as an invasion rehearsal.

+North Korea’s military said Friday’s artillery firing drills were meant to issue a warning to South Korea for staging live-firing exercises at a border area that the North calls “reckless provocation.”
+South Korea’s military said its training didn’t violate the 2018 accord.

-On Monday, South Korea’s military began annual 12-day field exercises to hone its operational capabilities in response to various types of North Korean provocations.
+On Monday, South Korea’s military began its annual 12-day field exercises to improve its operational capabilities in response to various types of North Korean provocations.
 It said an unspecified number of U.S. troops will take part in this year’s drills.

+North Korea has test-launched 15 missiles since it resumed testing activities on Sept.
+25. One of them was an intermediate-range ballistic missile that flew over Japan and demonstrated a range capable of reaching the Pacific U.S. territory of Guam and beyond.

+Some foreign experts say North Korean leader Kim Jong Un would eventually aim to use his expanded weapons arsenal to pressure the United States and others to accept his country as a legitimate nuclear state and lift economic sanctions on the North.